 Whether or not Chief Llorens is correct about the effects of using prescription pills, marijuana, and alcohol interchangeably before getting behind the wheel, there’s no denying that a very large percentage of those who cause fatal accidents in Orange County are high on drugs.

-According to the California Department of Motor Vehicles, 37 percent of those involved in fatal car collisions within Orange County were drunk, and 39 percent were high on some form of drug.
+According to the California Department of Motor Vehicles, 37 percent of those involved in fatal car collisions within Orange County were drunk, and 39 percent were high on some form of the drug.

 For the most part, police departments will tell you that Marijuana will negatively affect a person’s ability to operate a motor vehicle.
 While there may be some truth to this in a general sense, applying this concept to a specific instance is not always applicable.